Our Sales Team's Inbox Is Killing Your Revenue: And Nobody Wants to Talk About It

 The Bottom Line

-I used to think productivity was about doing more stuff.
-Now I think it's about removing the stuff that shouldn't be there in the first place.
+Productivity is about removing the stuff that shouldn't be there in the first place.

 Your closers are good at closing.
 Let them close.
 Don't make them file things and manage noise all day.
 If you're losing 3 hours a day per rep to email chaos, that's real money walking out the door.